Skip to main content

 Milwaukee, Wisconsin · FDIC Cert #28480

-Columbia Savings&Loan Assn is an FDIC-insured bank (Certificate #28480) with $24M in total assets and $22M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Columbia Savings&Loan Assn, an FDIC-insured bank (Certificate #28480) with $24M in total assets and $22M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Milwaukee, Wisconsin, the bank maintains a Tier 1 capital ratio of 12.71% (Well-Capitalized) and a nonperforming loan ratio of 7.35%.
-BankHealthData assigns a composite Health Grade of F (31/100).
+BankHealthData assigns a composite Health Grade of F (31/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Columbia Savings&Loan Assn (FDIC cert 28480) is a community bank — $24M in total assets, $22M in deposits, serving the Milwaukee, Wisconsin area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.